 A skeptical mindset requires creditable evidence.
 Unbelief helps you remain neutral.
 It keeps you from forming an opinion, and not taking a position keeps you from tainting the evidence.
 If you take a position, you are more likely to give weight to anything supporting the position you’ve already taken.

 So, one of the main consequences of unbelief is unencumbered thinking.
 The world needs more freethinkers who ask, why do I believe this?
-You can change the reasons to believe to align with the new data.
+You can change the reasons to believe in aligning with the new data.

 2) Less Likely to Retain Incorrect Assumptions